-The timing is especially ironic, because Hill Holliday’s announcement comes on the same day Facebook is hosting a big marketing summit in New York City, and because some of the Hill Holliday project’s goals are to leverage new digital technology startups to target advertising to consumers based on uniquely personal information.
+The timing is especially ironic, because Hill Holliday’s announcement comes on the same day that Facebook is hosting a big marketing summit in New York City, and because some of the Hill Holliday project’s goals are to leverage new digital technology startups to target advertising to consumers based on uniquely personal information.

-“We’ve been working closely with startups for years, but Project Beacon formalizes our commitment to emerging companies that can have a positive impact on our clients’ businesses,” Hill Holliday CEO Mike Sheehan, CEO of Hill Holliday said in a statement, as part of the announcement, made this morning at the SXSW Interactive Festival in Austin.
+“We’ve been working closely with startups for years, but Project Beacon formalizes our commitment to emerging companies that can have a positive impact on our clients’ businesses,” Hill Holliday CEO Mike Sheehan, CEO said in a statement, as part of the announcement, made this morning at the SXSW Interactive Festival in Austin.

 The agency did not disclose exactly how Hitchery would benefit its clients, but said it was one of 12 startups it is partnering with from an initial call for entries that generated more than 50 “applicants.”
 The other partnerships include: Cognitive Match, ChoiceStream CRUNCH, Linkable Networks, SecondScreen Networks, ThinkFlood, MyCityWay, Hitchery, CityVoter,CampusLIVE, Crowdly, Nanigans, and ShareThis.

 Cognitive Match is an especially interesting company, because it has developed a method of targeting advertising to online users based on a semantic filter of their personal interests drawn from their online user behavior.